itsjw/adnoto/README.md

 Adds a listener function that receives the dispatch action instead of the state results.
 Very handy if you want to do, well, side effects (e.g. async operations etcetera).

+### select(function)

+Provides functionality to select keys from the current state.
+The argument function is the current state object, and the return value of that function will be parsed back.

 ### reset()

 Removes _all_ reducers, state and listeners.